Graham-Sellers/RKN_genomic_taxonomic_assignment/README.md

 # Genomic taxonomic assignment of individual root-knot nematodes
-### Species diagnostics for root-knot nematode sequencing data from Oxford Nanopore Technologies' Flongle platform.
+### A genomics based species diagnostic tool for root-knot nematodes (RKN; genus *Meloidogyne*) using sequencing data from Oxford Nanopore Technologies' Flongle platform.

-*Kraken 2* taxonomic assignment of guppy basecaller HAC basecalled MinION Flongle sequencing data.
-This is the final stage of a larger workflow designed for accurate taxonomic identification of individual root-knot nematodes via extraction and sequencing of long read genomic DNA.
+*Kraken 2* taxonomic assignment of ONT Guppy basecaller high accuracy (HAC) basecalled Flongle sequencing data.
+This is the final stage of a larger workflow designed for accurate taxonomic identification of individual RKN via extraction and sequencing of long read genomic DNA.

 ---